Building Stiffness Matrix¤

 Info

 The above function K_sparse_fn needs to be created only once given the sparsity pattern is not changing.
-Once created one can use te generated function within the simulation loop.
+Once created one can use the generated function within the simulation loop.

 If the energy function takes additional arguments for example history parameters then the generated K_sparse_fn also takes the same arguments.

-Sometimes we need to evalues \(\mathbf{K}\) at fixed values for additinal arguments but updated values of \(\boldsymbol{u}\).
+Sometimes we need to evaluate \(\mathbf{K}\) at fixed values for additional arguments but updated values of \(\boldsymbol{u}\).
 For example, in Newton-Raphson or Staggered solvers.
-Use equinox.Partial from equinox to freeze some argument values.
+Use partial from functools to freeze some argument values.
 For example

 # newton iteration